 The Farpoint is well constructed and leaves plenty of room for all of your clothes.
 It’s pretty lightweight for a robust travel backpack and easy to throw off your back when you hop on a bus or train.
 The 40L version is my favorite as it works as a carry-on travel backpack for men, despite the fact the dimensions are technically too large.

-It’s a front-loading backpack, so it opens similar to a suitcase for easy access.
-Stand-out features are the removable daypack, zip-away suspension, and shoulder sling strap.
+It’s a front-loading backpack, so it opens similarly to a suitcase for easy access.
+The removable daypack, zip-away suspension, and shoulder sling strap stand out features.
 The side handle of the bag is a bonus and makes it easy to grab out of an overhead bin.
 Osprey has its roots in hiking, so many features found in hiking packs are present in the Farpoint, like a great suspension and build quality.

 There are a few dumb design elements in the backpack, most notably a laptop sleeve in the front.
-It means your laptop is susceptible to damage and theft, along with throwing the balance of the load off to the front.
+It means your laptop is susceptible to damage and theft and throws the load balance off to the front.
 Those who travel with a computer should look for another option.

 Shop For The Farpoint